DannyDiep963/CPSC254_RubberDuckyProject/README.md

 ## Execute
 1. The device is preinstall all of the requirements
-2. Plug in the device via USB port and do not touch the keyboard or mouse<br />
+2. Plug in the device via USB port and do not touch the keyboard or mouse
+3. Sit back and enjoy!<br />

 Note:
 The current version is work on Microsoft Windows 11